maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module08.md

   <figcaption>Inserting the board in the chemical solution</figcaption>
 </figure>

-So, just like [I did in week 4](./../module04/#cnc-design-rules), I tried to cover the board with tin to cover the holes.
+So, just like [I did in week 4](./../module04/#cnc-design-rules), I tried to cover the board with tin to cover the holes but it didn't cover anything...
+So I tried to apply a lot of flux and solder to cover the tracks:

 <figure> <center>
   <img src="./../../img/mod08/etching3.jpg" alt="logo text" width="80%" />